-Did you know that pesticide use is governed by strict by-laws to ensure a healthy environment for everyone?
-Unless you have been granted an exception, pesticide use is forbidden in our territory since the spring of 2017.
+Did you know that the use of pesticides (herbicides, fungicides and insecticides) is strictly governed by municipal by-laws to ensure a healthy environment for everyone?
+Unless you have been granted an exception, pesticide use has been prohibited in our territory since the spring of 2017.

-Since the by-law was adopted, no neonicotinoid pesticides can be applied on the territory of the City.
-These pesticides are known to be toxic to many critters, such as earthworms and pollinators, and affect their nervous system.
-In fact, monarchs, bees, and earthworms can die or dig fewer tunnels if they have been exposed to these pesticides.
-Earthworm tunnels aerate the soil, speed up decomposition, and help plants grow, while pollinators are crucial to maintaining biodiversity.
+Since the municipal by-law was adopted, no neonicotinoid pesticides can be applied on the City’s territory.
+These systemic pesticides, with low levels of biodegradability, are known to be toxic to many critters, such as earthworms and pollinators.
+In fact, monarchs, bees and earthworms can die or dig fewer tunnels if they have been exposed to these pesticides.
+Earthworm tunnels aerate the soil, speed up the decomposition of organic matter, and help plants grow, while pollinators are crucial to maintaining biodiversity.
 Birds and reptiles can also suffer from the use of neonicotinoids, either by feeding on seeds sprayed with pesticides or because the insects that are part of their diet are fewer in number.

 The use or application of pesticides outside of buildings is prohibited in Pointe-Claire.
-However, exceptions can be granted for their use under certain conditions: for an infestation that is not in a sensitive area (paragraph 2 of By-law PC-2865), within a 5-m radius of warehouses and food company plants or pharmaceutical manufacturing plants for vermin control, or on the base of a building and a 30-cm strip around it for ant control.
+However, certain exceptions can be granted for their use: for an infestation that is not in a sensitive area (paragraph 2 of By-law PC-2865),to control vermin within a 5-m radius of warehouses and food processing and pharmaceutical plants, or for ant control at the base of a building and on a 30-cm strip around it.
 The use of pesticides requires a permit issued by the City, which comes with restrictions and can require prior actions before the permit is issued.

-Owners of golf courses and bowling greens can use pesticides under certain conditions, specifically those related to proximity with a body of water and weather conditions.
+Owners of golf courses and bowling greens can use pesticides under certain conditions, specifically those related to proximity to a body of water and weather conditions.
 A specific section is dedicated to golf courses and bowling greens in By-law PC-2865.
-Exceptions also apply for the use of pesticides in pools and decorative ponds or self-contained artificial basins.

 For a healthy lawn

-Residents are encouraged to grasscycle, which consists of leaving grass clippings on the lawn to decompose quickly and provide a natural fertilizer, keep the lawn moist, and make it more resistant to insects and diseases.
+Grasscycling is an environmentally friendly method that consists of leaving grass clippings on the lawn.
+As the clippings decompose, they become a natural fertilizer, keep the lawn moist, and make it more resistant to insects and diseases.
 You can also adjust your lawnmower blade to a height of 8 centimetres.
 Cutting grass to this height prevents nuisances that are related to short lawns, such as weeds spreading and the lawn drying out and becoming more vulnerable to harmful insects.

-With these tips, you can make your lawn healthier and more attractive while doing your part for the environment!
+With these tips, you can make your lawn healthier and more attractive while doing your part for our urban biodiversity!